Collin awoke to Jake’s voice. “Collin! Michael’s relatives have come, and they brought Butler.”

 Par ran into the room.
 “Michael’s back.
 Has a patient who needs abdominal surgery.”

-Collin sighed and stood again.
+Collin sighed and stood.
 “You’re up, Quinn.
 I’ll assist.”

 But when they entered surgery, and Michael revealed the problem, Quinn knew Collin would be leading in surgery.
 “Michael, You’ll play nurse.”